 - Most of the components last a very long time, so they will not need constant replacing.

-- Liquid drop kits can be highly accurate if you use the kit with the correct technique and the appropriate amount of drops.
+- Liquid drop kits can be highly accurate if you use the correct technique and the appropriate amount of drops.

 - Testing is available for the largest diversity of chemicals, making water drop testing the only option for certain types of chemical testing.